erosenfeld/Thesaurus/README.md

 Note that this program requires about 4GB of memory, so you may have to increase the Java heap space with the `-Xmx` flag.
 This will read in the 98 entropy files and prompt you for two words.
 Make sure to append "/N", "/A", or "/V" to the words, as the thesaurus treats different POS tags as entirely different tokens.
 Since similarity is symmetric, the order of the words doesn't matter.
 If a word doesn't appear in the corpus, the value returned will be 0.0.

 Running this will give you a feel for the kind of data to expect.
 As a general rule, a similarity of 0.1 between nouns indicates a strong correlation, while verbs and adjectives will often require a similarity of 0.15 or even higher before they can be considered "linked".
-Numerically, similarity is an estimate of the probability that one word can replace another while maintaining syntactic integrity.
-Since the similarity between `train/N` and `bus/N` is 0.15184711204531073, this means that ~15% of the time, one can be substituted for the other and the text will not change drastically in meaning.
+Numerically, similarity is an estimate of the probability that one word can replace another while maintaining syntactic integrity (that is, the entropy of the sentence).
+Since the similarity between `train/N` and `bus/N` is 0.15184711204531073, we can deduce that approximately 15% of the time, one can be substituted for the other and the text will not change drastically information content or meaning.

+Keep in mind that opposites still have about the same entropy, and from a parser's perspective they have similar meanings since they fall into the exact same category.
+It follows that while some words may intuitively have no similarity--such as `happy/A` and `sad/A`--they actually are very similar; for a syntactical parser, "I feel happy" and "I feel sad" are practically identical, as the two words will be parsed and linked to other words similarly.

 Lower similarities indicate either no connection or a little connection; a high similarity means that either the two words are actual synonyms, or that one word can often be replaced with another without a major syntax change (e.g. "I took the train to work" vs. "I took the bus to work").
 Some examples are listed below: